 By grasping the essence of mica glass and exploring its manifold applications, consumers can confidently navigate the realm of specialized glass solutions.
 Armed with knowledge, you're empowered to make the right choice – ensuring that your investment in mica glass is not only visually appealing but also tailored to your specific requirements.

 Our mica stove glass comes in thicknesses of .003 inch to .005 inch.
 Individual sheets are offered only in the variety of sizes shown here.
 It is more economical to get several smaller panels and piece them together for larger window openings rather than trying to obtain a custom size.
 If you need smaller dimensions than what we offer, mica can easily be cut to size with scissors.

 Please Note: These are the only sizes available; if you need to cover a larger area, you will need to piece multiple mica glass panels together.

-Isinglass is a thin, transparent sheet of mica which is a silicate mineral.
+Mica glass, also known as isinglass, is a thin transparent sheet of silicate minerals.
 Because this material is highly resistant to extreme temperatures and less likely to shatter under these conditions, it is perfect for use in small windows on furnaces, heating stoves, and peepholes in boilers.
 Care and maintenance is easy: